JacopoMalatesta/imdb_most_popular_films/README.md

 The project will comprise the following steps:

 - collecting the data through scraping and API requests;
+- cleaning the data and doing some EDA;
 - loading the data onto a PostgreSQL database;
 - querying the database with SQL;
 - visualizing the output of the queries.